8 Early Symptoms of Selenium Deficiency & Your Next Steps

 - Free T4 levels - This should reduce or stay the same as your body actively converts T4 into the active free T3

-- Reverse T3 - This may reduce on selenium, but not necessarily
+- Reverse T3 - This may reduce when taking selenium, but not always

 - RBC Selenium - This should increase as you supplement, if it does not you are likely not absorbing

 If it is working for you then your hypothyroid symptoms should improve.